Linda Melconian: Massachusetts State Senate

-Post Public Service
+Post public service

 Currently, Melconian teaches at the Institute for Public Service and Business Law/Ethics Departments at Suffolk University's Business School.
 As Senior Fellow in the Moakley Center for Public Management, she works with business and government leaders.
 Through the Moakley Center, she developed a Moakley Fellows Internship Program and a Moakley Breakfast Series on current public policy issues at the federal, state and local levels.
 Linda presents locally, nationally, and internationally at forums, conferences, panels and summits on applied leadership and gender leadership in the political arena.
 She contributes to The Weissman Center for Leadership and the Liberal Arts at Mount Holyoke College, enhancing its program offerings on leadership for women.
 She was a past advisor and consultant to American International College Springfield, MA where she enriched its MPA program and developed its MSNPM program.

 In 2012, Mount Holyoke College honored Melconian as one of its 175 alumnae "Women of Influence". and she was inducted into Suffolk University’s Chapter of Pi Alpha Alpha National Honor Society for Public Affairs and Public Administration for “Scholarship-Leadership-Excellence.”
 In 2018 she was honored with the Dean John Brennan Award for “Outstanding Instruction to Graduate Students” by Suffolk University Student Government Association.
 Melconian also serves on Greenfield Community College's Board of trustees and as a Hampden County Deputy Sheriff.
 In addition, she has published numerous articles.